 The value of an online degree makes a compelling case for skipping the traditional on-campus experience of a university and instead opting for classes that are offered exclusively through the Internet.
+Some of the best online colleges offer accelerated bachelor degrees.
 These programs can help students avoid the pitfalls of a high student debt load while enabling them to seek a larger number of internships and traditional employment opportunities.
 Despite their many general benefits, however, not all of these online degree programs offer the same value and quality to their students.
 When researching online programs, it’s important to use a few key metrics and considerations to separate the good values from the dangerous deals.
 Here’s what to look for in an online program.

 Regional and Professional Accreditations